FilmRise Nabs Infamous Murder Case Doc 'The Witness' (Exclusive)

 Following The Witness’ world premiere at the New York Film Festival in 2015, The Hollywood Reporter’s review called it a “gut-wrenching doc [that] is as deeply moving as it is enlightening … few films feel as cathartic.”
 Solomon, who also produced the film, is best known for writing Robert Redford’s The Conspirator, starring James McAvoy and Robin Wright, and the acclaimed eight-hour miniseries The Bronx Is Burning.

-“The Witness captivates its viewer as it searches to uncover the truth surrounding a notorious crime,” FilmRise CEO Danny Fisher said.
+“The Witness captivates its viewer as it searches to uncover the truth surrounding a notorious crime,” said FilmRise CEO Danny Fisher.
 “We are honored to be bringing this extraordinary film to theaters and homes in 2016.”

 Added Solomon: “This film is not only an unraveling of what really happened that fateful night, but also about a brother’s relentless quest to reclaim his sister Kitty’s life from her death.”